 Signs of Infestations

 The most common sign of a rodent infestation is actually seeing a mouse or rat, alive or dead.
 Other than actually seeing a rodent on the premises, the next most common sign that rodents have invaded the worksite is seeing their droppings.
 These will be found near food sources in cupboards, drawers or bins where food is stored, overhead in attics or drop ceilings, or on pathways such as wall studs or beams.
 A good place to look in the desk drawers of employees who bring in and keep food in their desks.
 Mice and rats love to find these often-overlooked areas!

 Gnawed or nibbled food and/or its packaging is another sign of rodents, as is gnawing around holes or gaps in the wood of the building, indicating that some rodent has made its way into the workplace.

 Once you have confirmed that rodents are in your workplace, you can take the following steps to make the uninvited guests leave.

-- Do not leave cakes and cookies, or other employee-shared snacks, out overnight, as these can be highly attractive to the rodents (and other pests as well)
+- Do not leave cakes and cookies, or other employee-shared snacks, out overnight, as these can be highly attractive to the rodents and other pests.

-- Ask employees to keep any food in the kitchen rather than in their desk drawers, or store and food in their desks in pest-resistant, ungnawable containers.
+- Ask employees to keep any food in the kitchen rather than in their desk drawers, or store and food at their desks in pest-resistant, un-gnawable containers.